apwbs/CAKE-Algorand/README.md

 ```

+At the end of this operation, it is important to take note of the corresponding process_id, which will be displayed on the terminal.

 This request can be splitted in the following three differents request to the api server, like in the following three subsections.
 For a correct functioning it is necessary to carry out these operations in the proposed order.

 #### Read public key